-Section 3 - Who is to be consulted, how and when, (The Duty to Inform/consult/Involve) including relevant scrutiny councillors
+Section 3 - - Who is to be consulted, how and when, (The Duty to Inform/consult/Involve) including relevant scrutiny councillors in Need (disability) - Care and Support in the budget book.

 Section 4 - Responsible Officer - Who to contact for more information.